-When considering an application for voluntary redundancy, the Service Director must:
+When considering an application for voluntary redundancy, the relevant Service Manager/Head of Service must use the HR Forms Online System:

-- Prepare a comprehensive assessment of service delivery implications, including the operational and financial implications of any offer being considered; - Consult with the Chief Executive and the Head of Human Resources on the proposal and proposed service delivery; - Consult with the Director of Finance/Chief Finance Officer regarding the financial implications of the severance package.
-This must include discussions with the relevant Service Accountant. - Where more than one employee from the same pool/unit requests voluntary redundancy, and where necessary, the selection process outlined in section 2.5.6 will be used to determine the employees who may be further considered.
+- Prepare a comprehensive assessment of service delivery implications, including the operational and financial implications of any offer being considered; - Consult with the Service Accountancy Manager, Head of Service and Service Director on the proposal and proposed service delivery; - Consult with the Head of Human Resources and Business Transformation and the Chief Finance Officer regarding the workforce and financial implications of the severance package. - Where more than one employee from the same pool/unit requests voluntary redundancy, and where necessary, the selection process outlined in section 2.5.6 will be used to determine the employees who may be further considered.
 Whilst this will provisionally determine the selection process, consideration must also be given to the financial cost of any offer(s) being assessed before any final determination is made.